China May data to show economy still wobbly

-BEIJING Stronger foreign and domestic demand probably helped to stabilise China's economy in May, boosting growth in exports, factory production and retail sales, a Reuters poll showed.
+BEIJING Stronger foreign and domestic demand probably helped to stabilize China's economy in May, boosting growth in exports, factory production and retail sales, a Reuters poll showed.

 However, a slight pick-up in parts of the world's second-biggest economy does not mean a solid, broader recovery is underway.